 In a medium sauce pot, add the potatoes and enough lightly salted water to cover by 1 inch.
 Bring to a boil, reduce to a vigorous simmer, and cook until tender, 10 to 12 minutes.
-Add the carrots and peas and cook until just tender, about 1 minute.
+Add the chopped carrots and peas and cook until just tender, about 1 minute.
 Drain the vegetables and transfer to a large bowl.

 Brown the kofta

 In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Working in batches if needed, add the kofta balls and cook, turning occasionally, until browned on all sides, 4 to 5 minutes.
 Add more oil between batches if needed.

 To the pan with the kofta, add the malai base and ½ cup [1 cup] water and season with salt and pepper.
 Bring to a simmer and cook, stirring gently, until the sauce is heated through, 1 to 2 minutes.
 Remove from the heat and season to taste with salt and pepper.
 Meanwhile, toast the naan.

 On the stovetop directly over a flame, or in a dry medium frying pan over medium heat, warm the naan, turning once, until lightly toasted, about 30 seconds per side.
 Alternatively, toast them in a toaster oven.
 Cut or tear in half.